Geography & Geology For Kids - By KidsGeo.com.

 The research for the Local Government Association found that councils are still helping flood-hit homes recover.
+Cumbria was the worst hit, it said.
 100 countries push to phase out potentially disastrous greenhouse gas.
 A loose coalition of more than 100 countries, including the US and European nations, is pushing for an early phase-out of hydrofluorocarbons (HFCs), a powerful greenhouse gas that if left unchecked is set to add a potentially disastrous 0.5C to global temperatures by the end of the century.

 Apparent polar wander.
 Apparent polar wander (APW) is the perceived movement of the Earth's paleo-magnetic poles relative to a continent while regarding the continent being studied as fixed in position.
 It is frequently displayed on the present latitude-longitude map as a path connecting the locations of geomagnetic poles, inferred at distinct times using paleomagnetic techniques.